- Rumba® Beef Oxtails (1 package)

 - 1½ cups breadcrumbs

-- Lower the heat to medium and add onion and garlic.
+- Lower the heat to medium; add onion and garlic.
 Cook until fragrant and softened, about 3 minutes.
 Add tomatoes and stir to combine.
-Pour in beer, beef broth and Worcestershire sauce.
+Stir in beer, beef broth and Worcestershire sauce.
 Add bay leaves.
 Bring to a boil, scrapping the browned bits from the bottom of the pan.

 - Return oxtail to the pot.
-Cover, lower the heat to a simmer, and cook for 2 to 3 hours or until the meat is falling-apart tender.
+Cover, lower heat to a simmer, and cook for 2 to 3 hours or until oxtails reach an internal temperature of 160ºF and the meat is falling-apart tender.
 Remove oxtail pieces and shred the meat, discarding the bones and any large pieces of fat.
 Reserve.

-- Bring the remaining sauce in the pot to a boil to reduce, over medium-high heat, for about 15 minutes or until reduced by half.
+- Bring the remaining sauce in the pot to a boil over medium-high heat, for about 15 minutes or until sauce is reduced by half.
 Remove bay leaves.
 Spoon off fat from surface of pan juices and discard.
 Taste and adjust salt and pepper.
 Reserve.

-- In a small bowl, whisk together ½ cup rendered sauce, milk and flour.
-Combine shredded meat with the sauce/flour mixture in the Dutch oven.
-Cook over medium heat until it comes together and starts releasing from the bottom of the pan, about 5 minutes.
+- In a small bowl, whisk together ½ cup sauce, milk and flour.
+Combine shredded meat with the sauce/flour mixture in the Dutch oven and stir to blend.
+Cook over medium heat, stirring frequently, until it comes together and starts releasing from the bottom of the pan, about 5 minutes.
 Season with salt and pepper.
-Remove from the stove and let it cool to room temperature.
-Cover with plastic and refrigerate for one hour.
+Remove from the stove and let cool to room temperature.
+Cover with plastic and refrigerate for 1 hour.

-- Remove the meat mixture from the refrigerator and form 2-inch logs.
+- Remove the meat mixture from the refrigerator and form into 2-inch logs.
 In a shallow bowl, whisk two eggs.
 In another bowl, place the breadcrumbs and season with salt.
-Working with one croquette at a time, dip in the eggs and coat with breadcrumbs.
+Working with 1 croquette at a time, dip in the egg mixture; drain excess.
+Coat with breadcrumbs; shake excess.
+Repeat with remaining croquettes.

-- Heat 2 inches vegetable oil in a medium saucepan until a deep-fry thermometer reads 350 degrees.
-Working in batches, fry the oxtail croquettes until golden and crispy, about 2 minutes per batch, turning as needed.
+- Heat 2 inches vegetable oil in a medium saucepan until a deep-fry thermometer reads 350ºF.
+Working in batches, fry oxtail croquettes until golden and crispy, about 2 minutes per batch, turning as needed.